 So the combination of sticky cocoons, bee feces, debris, pollen, and layers of propolis make the brood combs darker and darker.

 Brood combs turn black because of heavy use

 But, you say, the inside of honey cells are brushed with propolis too.
 That is true, but the honey cells do not contain cocoons and they are emptied and polished seldom—usually only once a year.
 Brood cells, on the other hand, can be polished and reused every 21 or 22 days during the spring and summer—a huge difference.

 Another difference between honeycomb and brood comb is the amount of bee activity.
 Once a honey cell is filled, the bees move on to another.
 But once an egg is laid in a brood cell, the uncapped larvae are fed a thousand times a day—quite a different traffic pattern.

 The buildup of cocoons and propolis in brood cells is significant.
 Some researchers have analyzed brood comb and found that the cells become measurably smaller as the walls become thicker.
 If you render your own beeswax, you know how much more debris is filtered from dark brood comb than from melted honeycomb.
 Clumps of this debris, appropriately called “slumgum,” clog strainers and mesh bags, and tiny bits of it darken the liquid wax.

 Is dark brood comb harmful to bees?

 The question always arises whether dark comb is harmful to bees.
 In truth, bees love dark comb and it is often used in bait hives to attract wild swarms.
-I’ve heard rumors about beekeepers using black comb for twenty-five years with no ill effects.
+I’ve heard rumors of beekeepers using blackened combs for twenty-five years with no ill effects.